ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-related-documents.markdown

 {CODE-TAB:csharp:Commands indexing_related_documents_3@Indexes\IndexingRelatedDocuments.cs /}
 {CODE-TABS/}

-Now we will be able to search for invoices using the `Category Name` as a parameter:
+Now we will be able to search for products using the `Category Name` as a parameter:

 {CODE indexing_related_documents_7@Indexes\IndexingRelatedDocuments.cs /}